Updated

 Wealthfront’s US Direct Indexing

-US Direct Indexing , formerly known as Stock-level Tax-Loss Harvesting, is an enhanced form of Tax-Loss Harvesting that looks for movements in individual stocks to harvest more tax losses and lower your tax bill even more.
-US Direct Indexing is available for taxable accounts of at least $100,000, and once your account balance reaches $500,000, we will automatically weight your investments more intelligently with Smart Beta.
-If you add US Direct Indexing to your portfolio and your account balance is under $100,000, you’ll hold VTI (or ITOT) until your account balance reaches the minimum.
+US Direct Indexing is designed to be an enhanced form of Tax-Loss Harvesting that looks for movements in individual stocks to harvest more tax losses and help lower your tax bill even more.
+US Direct Indexing is available for taxable Automated Index Investing accounts of at least $100,000.
+You can also enable Smart Beta to weight your investments more intelligently.
+If enabled, it activates when your balance approaches $500,000.
+If you add US Direct Indexing to your account and your account balance is under $100,000, you’ll hold VTI (or ITOT) until your account balance reaches the minimum.

 How does it work?